mrkline/promptoglyph/README.md

   Git repository status.
-  Unlike existing solutions such as the [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Gathering-information-from-version-control-systems) plugin for Zsh, `promptoglyph-vcs` stops running after a user-specified amount of time, so that fetching the status of your repo doesn't make your prompt laggy.
+  Unlike existing solutions such as the [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#Gathering-information-from-version-control-systems) plugin for Zsh or [oh-my-git](https://github.com/arialdomartini/oh-my-git), `promptoglyph-vcs` stops running after a user-specified amount of time so that fetching the status of your repo doesn't make your prompt laggy.

 Together, you can use them to build a prompt like this: